 This walking vacation of the Causeway Coast also takes you to the famous Rathlin Island, where you will experience a world away from the hustle and bustle of the modern day world.
-On this self-guided walking tour of Antrim, You can let your mind wander and discover a tranquillity and beauty that is unique to Rathlin Island.
+You will discover a tranquillity and beauty that is unique to Rathlin Island.

 Tour Pricing & Dates

 Your walking tour of the Causeway Coast begins in the small rural seaside town of Ballycastle, situated on the most north-easterly tip of County Antrim in Northern Ireland.
 The most convenient Irish airports for the Antrim Causeway Coast and Rathlin Island self-guided walking tour are Belfast or Dublin.
 We will supply you with all the travel details required to get to Ballycastle.

 - Day 2 / Rathlin Island

 You will take the 45-minute ferry ride from Ballycastle to Rathlin, costing £12, per person return.
 We will give you a choice of two walks on the island.
 Preferred distance will depend on which route you take.
 Both walks are very interesting and beautiful.

 The Island is a rare place of wild and natural beauty with extraordinary environmental values and social interests.
 Shaped like a boot, the island is 10 Km/6 miles long and almost 1.6Km/1 mile wide Three lighthouses stand as monuments to its wild coastline while over 40 recorded shipwrecks lie in the depths of its underwater cliffs.
 The island is immersed in flora and fauna and in spring and summer Puffins; Guillemots and Kittiwakes, to mention but a few, nest in their thousands along its steep on-shore cliffs.
 You will return back to Ballycastle on the evening ferry.